menhaj007/reach_mastermind/README.md

 https://github.com/menhaj007/jarsFiles
 ```

 Now, your IDE should be able to run the application.
-For more information about using mysql with Java, please visit the following link.
+For more information about using MySQL with Java, please visit the following link.
 -- https://zetcode.com/db/mysqljava/#:~:text=To%20connect%20to%20MySQL%20in%20Java%2C%20MySQL%20provides,does%20not%20rely%20on%20the%20MySQL%20client%20libraries.
-7. Unit is import into the project but haven't been used in its full effect.
+7. JUnit is import into the project but haven't been used in its full effect.
 There are links provided, if you want to use a JUnit library.
-Version 4 and 5 will work.
+Version 5 will work.
 - https://it-qa.com/how-do-i-get-junit-5-in-intellij/
 - https://www.jetbrains.com/help/idea/junit.html